-FAQs about Teaching in Independent Schools (K-12)
+FAQs about Teaching at an Independent or College Prep School (K-12)

-This post was revised from a previous post by Flannery Amdahl published February 22, 2014, which summarized information about a past career event.
+This post was revised from a previous post published February 22, 2014, which summarized information about a past career event.
 Representatives from New York Interschool‘s Faculty Diversity Search (FDS) answered questions from GC students about getting a teaching position at an independent school.
 NY Interschool is a consortium of 8 Manhattan independent schools, including Brearley, Browning, Chapin, Collegiate, Dalton, Nightingale-Bamford, Spence, and Trinity.

 Do independent schools hire MAs and PhDs without teaching certification or degrees in education?
 What are these schools looking for in an applicant?